 Inefficient lead qualification process and low output of sales-ready leads

 The team generates thousands of leads a month from various sources, such as events, webinars, and content marketing.
-So many leads, in fact, that their BDRs had trouble sifting through leads and qualifying them.
+So many leads, in fact, that their BDRs had trouble sifting through leads and qualifying them for their account managers to close.

 While their lead scoring system did bring MQL numbers down slightly, they were faced with two issues: